sbseltzer/kioku-srs/README.md

 ## Why another SRS?

-This is really born of my frustration with Anki (and other SRS solutions).
+This is really born of my frustration with Anki.
 I've used Anki for over a year.
 It does its job wonderfully.
-There are many user-created decks and addons, but it's a nightmare to actually port addons to multiple devices.
+There are many user-created decks and addons, but it's impossible to port most addons to the web and mobile platforms.
 Mnemosyne's modding framework is a bit more thought out, but it suffers from a similar class of problems.
+All that to say, the original inspiration for this was something with all the features we love about other SRS applications, but with a robust portable modding framework.

-This section will review the main problems Kioku aims to solve.
+This section will go into more detail about what Kioku aims to be good at.

 ### Portability